Pisacani

 Pisacani or P'isaqani (Aymara p'isaqa Nothoprocta (a kind of bird), -ni a suffix to indicate ownership, "the one with the p'isaqa", also spelled Pisacani, Pisarane, Pisarone) is a mountain in the Andes of southern Peru, about 5424.8 m high.
 It is situated in the Tacna Region, Tarata Province, Ticaco District.

 Pisacani (P'isaqani) is also the name of a village northeast of the mountain.

+View from the south east of the summit of the Piscani.